mchristou/stegtool/README.md

 # Steganography Data Extractor

-This script allows you to extract hidden data from image files using steganography tools like Steghide and Outguess.
+This script allows you to extract general information and hidden data from image files using steganography tools.

 ## Prerequisites